 Microservices vs Monolithic Architecture

-By contrast, microservice capabilities are expressed formally with business-oriented APIs.
-They encapsulate a core business capability, and as such are valuable assets to the business.
-The implementation of the service, which may involve integrations with systems of record, is completely hidden as the interface is defined purely in business terms.
-The positioning of services as valuable assets to the business implicitly promotes them as adaptable for use in multiple contexts.
-The same service can be reused in more than one business process or over different business channels or digital touchpoints, depending on need.
-Dependencies between services and their consumer are minimized by applying the principle of loose coupling.
-By standardizing on contracts expressed through business oriented APIs, consumers are not impacted by changes in the implementation of the service.
-This allows service owners to change the implementation and modify the systems of record or service compositions which may lie behind the interface and replace them without any downstream impact.
+Dependencies between services and their consumers are minimized by applying the principle of loose coupling.
+By standardizing on contracts expressed through business-oriented APIs, consumers are not impacted by changes in the implementation of the service.
+This allows service owners to change the implementation and modify the systems of record or service compositions — which may lie behind the interface and replace them without any downstream impact.

-Software development processes with microservices vs monolithic architecture
+How software development processes differ between microservices and monolithic architecture

 - It’s difficult to achieve operational agility in the repeated deployment of monolithic application artifacts.